Pamlico Pirate Fishing Charters

 Q: Is Little Tunny good to eat?

-A: Little Tunny have dark, rich meat that requires proper handling.
-Many anglers prefer catch and release, valuing these fish for their incredible fighting ability rather than table fare.
+A: The meat is edible but quite strong and dark.
+Most anglers prefer catch and release, valuing these fish for their exceptional fighting ability rather than table quality.

 Q: When is the best time to catch Little Tunny?